 I worked in a team with 2 designers and 1 project manager.
-I was responsible for creating the UX and UI, iterating and prototyping the membership experience (mobile & web).
+I was responsible for creating the UX and UI, iterating and prototyping the membership experience.

 We had to keep the current visual style to keep the branding consistent.
-We also had to work within the existing dashboard and navigation structure.
+We also had to stay within the existing information architecture.

 “Vint was pretty easy.
 The pictures seem easy.
 I’ve used Mindbody here and at Equinox, too.
 I like the prettiness [of Vint].
 It makes me feel positive.” - Yoga Instructor at Orange Theory